| Read Time: 9 minutes

 It’s important to exchange the correct details with the other driver.
 Make sure you get:

 When talking to the other driver, stick to the facts.
-Avoid discussing fault or apologizing—it’s better to let the police and insurance companies handle that.
+Avoid discussing fault or apologizing—it’s better to let the police, your attorney, and the car insurance companies handle that.

 Be very careful about making comments at the scene of the car accident.
 The adverse driver could take it the wrong way, and it could be used against you later.